 Providers must use the Department's original claim forms.
 Carbon copies, photocopies, facsimiles, or downloaded forms are not acceptable.
 Forms and envelopes should be requested on the Department's website.

-202.2.2 Electronic Claim Submittal
+A-202.2.2 Electronic Claim Submittal

 Any services that do not require attachments or accompanying documentation may be billed electronically.
-Further information concerning electronic claims submittal can be found in the Handbook for Providers of Medical Services General Policy and Procedures and Companion Guide.
+Further information concerning electronic claims submittal can be found in the Chapter 300.